prm3theus/chainlink-eth-multiword-adapter/README.md

 Current implementation of chainlink does not support the ability to send multiple words through an adapater pipeline ending in `Ethtx`.

-This repo circumvents this by encoding comma delimiter data as a `bytes32` word, that is then parsed to seperate strings.
+This repo circumvents this by encoding comma delimiter data as a `bytes32` word using `EthBytes32` that is then parsed to seperate strings in a contract.

 ```
 ex: "1,200" -> "0x312c323030000000000000000000000000000000000000000000000000000000" as input